Vigneshmagalingam/Sign-Language-to-Text-Random-Forest/README.md

 Contributions to this project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

----

-Feel free to customize this template according to your project's specific details and requirements.